UNAR Holiday Hours

 What can I do if I don't agree with my testing results?

-If you believe your skills exam was scored inaccurately, you may request a review of your exam by submitting a completed Skills Exam Results Review Form along with the applicable fee to office@utahcnaregistry.com within 14 days of your testing event.
+If you believe your manual skills exam was scored inaccurately, you may request a review of your exam by submitting a completed Skills Exam Results Review Form within 14 days of your testing event.
 Your test results will be reviewed by the UNAR State Skills Specialist, and you will be notified of the decision by email.

 Click here for the Skills Exam Results Review Form